 Resources for International Students in Canada

 International students in Canada face a range of questions and challenges such as financial stability, food security, mental health, medical concerns, access to basic services, legal status, and social inclusion and well-being.
-CIRCLE hosted a webinar titled Indian International Students in Canada: Migration Trajectories, Educational Experience and Economic Outcomes, in fall 2020.
+CIRCLE hosted a webinar—Indian International Students in Canada: Migration Trajectories, Educational Experience and Economic Outcomes—in Fall 2020.

 Several community-based organizations are working to highlight these issues and to support international students.
-Here we present a few articles, reports, websites, and videos that offer insights from such work and provide resources.
-These have been made available by community-based organizations working with South Asian and immigrant communities in Southwestern Ontario.
+Here we present a selection of articles, reports, websites and videos that offer insights from such work and provide resources.
+These have been made available by community-based organizations working with South Asian and immigrant communities in southwestern Ontario.
 We hope to update this page as we gather more such information.

 University of Guelph Resources

 Indus Community Services and Punjabi Community Health Services (PCHS)

 Indus and PCHS have recently released a report that analyzes the lived experiences of international students in the Peel Region of Ontario.